Mattia Viti: Early life

 Born in Borgo San Lorenzo, in the province of Florence, Mattia Viti already played football at the age of 4, with the club of Ponte a Greve—that would later merge with Rondinella Marzocco—in the Tuscan capital.
-Having moved to the nearby Audace Legnaia, he joined the Empoli academy as a 8 years old, in 2010.
+Having moved to the nearby Audace Legnaia, he joined the Empoli academy as an 8-year-old, in 2010.

 Club career

 Empoli

 After a full 2019–20 season with the Primavera, Viti made his professional debut on the 30 September 2020, starting a 2–1 Coppa Italia win against Renate.
 He played his first Serie B game with Empoli on the 9 April 2021, replacing Nedim Bajrami in a 1–0 away win to Reggina, already proving to be decisive with a late minute goal line clearance.
 His side eventually won the championship, making their come-back in Italy's top flight, while the Primavera squad also won their championship.

-On 22 September 2021 he made his Serie A debut in a 0–2 away victory against Cagliari, with Aurelio Andreazzoli making him start and finish the game, as the youngster proved to be instrumental in keeping a clean sheet for the Azzurri.
+On 22 September 2021 he made his Serie A debut in a 2–0 away victory against Cagliari, with Aurelio Andreazzoli making him start and finish the game, as the youngster proved to be instrumental in keeping a clean sheet for the Azzurri.

 During the following months—despite having to face the loss of his mother in November 2021—he became a regular with the first team, alternating with Sebastiano Luperto or the veterans Tonelli and Romagnoli.
 He was a starter for several important Serie A wins, against the likes of Bologna, Sassuolo or Udinese, appearing as one of the Italian championship most promising young defenders.

 Nice

 On 3 August 2022, Viti joined Ligue 1 side Nice on a permanent deal for an undisclosed fee, believed to be in the region of €13 million.
+Later that year, on 9 October, he scored his first goal in a 3–2 victory over Troyes.

+Loan to Sassuolo

+On 12 July 2023, Serie A side Sassuolo announced the signing of Viti on a season-long loan with a future option to buy.
+On 26 May 2024, he netted his first Serie A goal in a 1–1 away draw against Lazio on the final matchday of the season.

+Return to Empoli on loan

+On 22 July 2024, Viti returned to Empoli, signing on loan until the end of the 2024–25 season, with an option to make the deal permanent.

+Loan to Fiorentina

+On 1 July 2025, Viti joined Fiorentina on loan with an option to buy.

 International career

-Mattia Viti is a youth international for Italy, having played at under-15, under-16 and under-18 levels.
+Viti is a youth international for Italy, having played at under-15, under-16 and under-18 levels.

 In September 2021, he was selected with the under-20, making his debut during a 1–0 away friendly win against Serbia on the 6 September and becoming a regular starter for the team in November, before being promoted to the under-21 side, where he was however forced to withdraw due to injury.